 This post includes affiliate links.

-This tutorial is a very detailed guide how to crochet the perfect straight seam when going in rounds.
-This can be very helpful when crocheting beanies, hats or even bags.
-So, this tutorial can be ideal for any crochet projects that need to be made in rounds.
+This tutorial is a very detailed guide on how to crochet the perfect straight seam when going in rounds.
+This can be very helpful when crocheting beanies, hats, or even bags.
+So, this tutorial can be ideal for any crochet project that needs to be made in rounds.

 As I get so many emails and messages about how to crochet the perfectly straight seam when crocheting in a round, I decided to make a photo and video tutorial for it.